TeriForey/namewps/docs/source/installation.rst

 The installation is using the Python distribution system `Anaconda`_ to maintain software dependencies.
 Anaconda will be installed during the installation process in your home directory ``~/anaconda``.

-The installation process setups a conda environment named ``testbird`` with all dependent conda (and pip) packages.
+The installation process setups a conda environment named ``namewps`` with all dependent conda (and pip) packages.
 The installation folder (for configuration files etc) is by default ``~/birdhouse``.
 Configuration options can be overriden in the buildout ``custom.cfg`` file.
 The ``ANACONDA_HOME`` and ``CONDA_ENVS_DIR`` locations can be changed in the ``Makefile.config`` file.